 Another option is to serve the ad to people that have already converted, creating an opportunity to cross-sell them another service.
 If you do not have a creative team to create banners to run, you can still explore this option by creating remarketing lists for search ads (RLSA).

 Local Service Ads

 Local Services ads, also known as Google Guaranteed, is a great cost-effective way to generate leads for home service businesses.
 It shows your company with a check mark, boosting the user’s confidence by showing your business has been verified by Google.

-These ads operate on a pay-per-lead basis and allow you to set a weekly budget to make sure you don’t exceed your desired spend.
+These ads operate on a pay-per-lead basis and allow you to set a weekly budget to make sure you don’t exceed your desired spending.
 The best part?
 You are only charged for legitimate phone calls; there’s also a process to dispute a lead’s legitimacy if you feel a lead wasn’t valid.